 Multi-generational operating-business base, SFC-regulated SFO frame, USD-equivalent capital capacity, deep regional capital network.
 It does not bring named US co-investment past performance by default, US LP references, US-state law documentation, or US-domiciled service providers.

 Because it functions as a private signal at home and an opaque signal in the US.
-The US side reads the holding brand for the four filters and does not import home-reputation transfer.
+The US side judges the holding brand for the four filters and does not import home-reputation transfer.

 No. US LLC, Delaware LP, or C-corp formation, US fund structuring, ILPA negotiation, FATCA, CRS, US Investment Adviser Act registration, and visa work belong with US fund counsel, US tax counsel, and US securities counsel.

 Same four filters.
-Different home register.
+Different home-market language.
 Singapore leads with VCC and 13O/13U.
 DIFC leads with DIFC licensing.
 Hong Kong leads with SFC-regulated SFO frame and operating-business linkage.

 Real estate, private equity, venture, credit, operating-business expansion.
 Per Deloitte family-office research, the US is a dominant 2026 destination across Hong Kong-based families.

-Inquiry through the contact form and a discovery conversation.
-Send the holding-brand site, family-office description, operating-business US-facing materials, US-facing capital platform materials, and named US allocation targets.
+Inquiry through the contact form and an inquiry screening.
+Share the holding-brand site, family-office description, operating-business US-facing materials, US-facing capital platform materials, and named US allocation targets.
 Response within one business day.